 But to my knowledge, houseless individuals haven’t really taken on leadership roles.
 At least not that I have seen.

 VP: What about COVID at the protests.
 Is there concern that the encampment could ramp up contagion?
 Public health concerns are often used as an excuse to break up camps.
 Is that a concern here?

 P: COVID-19 has definitely been a concern throughout these protests.
 And in some ways it is concerning when you have gatherings of up to 60,000 people in the middle of a pandemic.
 People aren’t really social distancing.
-BLM Seattle King County has been really hesitant to ask people to get out on the streets.
+BLM Seattle-King County has been really hesitant to ask people to get out on the streets.
 Given that people of color have been amongst the hardest hit by the virus, and black people in particular, that makes a lot of sense.

 Now though, it seems like people really are being stringent about trying to contain the spread.
 Almost everyone is wearing masks.
 There are always people around giving out free masks to those who don’t have them.
-People are being encouraged to get tested.
+People are encouraged to get tested.

 There is information being passed around that the consistent use of masks and the outdoor setting are both doing a lot to slow the spread.
 Still, there are obviously a lot of unanswered questions here.
-And now with people staying for longer periods of time in the same space, people are taking off their masks to eat, drink, sleep, etc. There is definitely more that could be done to prevent and there is definitely more that could be done to try to make sure this isn’t a super-spreader event.
+And now with people staying for longer periods of time in the same space, people are taking off their masks to eat, drink, sleep, etc. There is more that could be done prevention-wise and there is definitely more that could be done to try to make sure this isn’t a super-spreader event.